Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 Is MK-677 stronger than ipamorelin?

-MK-677 produces more sustained GH and IGF-1 elevation over 24 hours due to its long half-life.
+MK-677 produces more sustained GH and IGF-1 elevation over 24 hours.
 Ipamorelin produces sharper, shorter GH pulses.
-In terms of total daily GH output, MK-677 at 25 mg/day likely exceeds ipamorelin at 200-300 mcg, but the sustained elevation comes with greater metabolic side effects, particularly insulin resistance documented at 25-27% glucose increases.
+In total daily GH output, MK-677 at 25 mg/day likely exceeds ipamorelin at 200-300 mcg.
+But the sustained elevation comes with documented insulin resistance (25-27% glucose increase) and one halted trial.
+Ipamorelin paired with CJC-1295 produces synergistic output without those metabolic risks.

 Does MK-677 cause diabetes?

-MK-677 does not cause diabetes directly, but it raises fasting glucose by 25-27% within 2-4 weeks.
+MK-677 does not directly cause diabetes, but it raises fasting glucose by 25-27% within 2-4 weeks.
 In the Nass 2008 study, 6% of subjects exceeded 140 mg/dL fasting glucose.
 If your baseline is already elevated (above 95 mg/dL), MK-677 can push you into prediabetic or diabetic range.
 Monitor glucose at baseline and week 4.
+Do not use MK-677 if you have prediabetes.

 Can you take MK-677 orally?

 Yes.
-MK-677 is one of the few GH-stimulating compounds with oral bioavailability above 60%.
+MK-677 is one of very few GH-stimulating compounds with oral bioavailability above 60%.
 It is taken as a capsule or liquid once daily.
-This is its primary advantage over injectable peptides like ipamorelin, which require subcutaneous injection and reconstitution supplies.
+This is its primary practical advantage over injectable peptides like ipamorelin, which require subcutaneous injection, reconstitution, and injection supplies.
+The oral route does not reduce the metabolic side effect risk.

 Does ipamorelin increase appetite?

 Ipamorelin causes minimal appetite stimulation compared to MK-677 or GHRP-6.
 While it acts on the ghrelin receptor, its selective activation profile spares the aggressive hunger signaling seen with full ghrelin mimetics.
-Most users report little to no appetite change at 200-300 mcg doses.
+Most users report little to no appetite change at 200-300 mcg doses, in contrast to MK-677's significant and persistent appetite increase.
+See the ipamorelin profile for mechanism details.

 MK-677 vs ipamorelin for sleep: which is better?

-MK-677 has clinical evidence for sleep improvement: a 50% increase in Stage IV deep sleep and 20% increase in REM sleep (Copinschi et al., 1997).
+MK-677 has clinical evidence for sleep improvement: Copinschi et al. (1997) documented a 50% increase in Stage IV deep sleep and 20% increase in REM sleep.
 Ipamorelin improves sleep through GH-mediated mechanisms but lacks a dedicated sleep study.
 For documented sleep enhancement, MK-677 has stronger evidence.
 For sleep improvement without metabolic risk, ipamorelin before bed is safer.
+See our peptides for sleep guide for full context.

 Which is safer, MK-677 or ipamorelin?